Zoos in the U.S.

 Wander Wild Trails and Family Fun Zones at Dallas Zoo

-Everything’s bigger in Texas, and the Dallas Zoo proved it with massive exhibits and vibrant energy.
+Everything’s bigger in Texas.
+The Dallas Zoo (just 2 hours from my house near Austin) proved it with massive exhibits and vibrant energy.
 From the Safari Monorail to the award-winning Giants of the Savanna, the zoo felt like a full-day adventure in every sense.
-My favorite moment was watching an elephant slowly meander toward us under the blazing sun.
-I remember thinking, “This isn’t just impressive—it’s grounding.”

 What I Loved Most: Feeding giraffes on the elevated platform and riding the Wilds of Africa Adventure Safari monorail.

-Food Highlight: A smoked brisket sandwich from Prime Meridian Café—tender, bold, and unmistakably Texan.
+Food Highlight: A smoked brisket sandwich from Prime Meridian Café.
+It was unmistakably Texan.

 At a Glance: